crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

   name: enable-dev-k8s
   labels:
     env: dev
-providerRef:
+spec:
+  connectionSecretRef:
-  name: onprem-dev-k8s-cluster
+    name: my-k8s-connection
 ```

-Because `KubernetesTarget` resources can point to the Kubernetes `Provider`
+Because `KubernetesTarget` resources can point directly to a local `Secret`, any
-resource type, any existing Kubernetes cluster that was not provisioned using
+existing Kubernetes cluster that was not provisioned using Crossplane (including
-Crossplane (including on-prem clusters) can now be targeted for provisioning
+on-prem clusters) can now be targeted for provisioning workloads.
+To enable this
-workloads.
-The name is the only information needed for `providerRef` due to the
-fact that Crossplane is knowledgeable of the `Provider` kind.
+functionality, a user would manually create a `Secret` containing the
+`kubeconfig` information for their cluster in the `my-app-team` namespace, then
+create a `KubernetesTarget` that references it.

 ### KubernetesApplication Scheduling